CogitoErgoCode/CogitoErgoCode.github.io/_posts/2021-11-01-argumentation.markdown

     - An example might be: "If you're so smart, why aren't you rich?"

         This type of conclusion is an error in logic.
 Essentially, nothing is "above your pay-grade".
 No matter your tax bracket, the merits of your argument should be taken seriously.

+        > But Jesus replied, “Foxes have dens to live in, and birds have nests, but the Son of Man has no place even to lay his head.” &mdash; Matthew 8:20

 - **`Argumentum ad populum:`** An `appeal to the majority`, is a proposition that is claimed to be true or good solely because a majority or many people believe it to be so.
 This is also known as: the bandwagon argument.